 7.2

 Heads of Service will ensure that all relevant Government approvals have been obtained before the commencement of all capital projects, including those projects subject to grants for Partnership, specific Scottish or UK Grants and European Grants.
 Reference should be made to Section 14 of these Regulations which refers to Grant Procedures.
+All grant applications require to be signed and submitted by the Head of Resources on behalf of HLH.

 7.3